 There are good reasons to think that Priebus really is a dangerously naïve.
 For instance, the epic dressing down Chris Matthews gave to Priebus on Morning Joe was one sign that the GOP was floundering prior to the 2012 presidential election.
 On national television, Priebus meekly sat still while Matthews angrily and loudly accused him of “playing the race card” against Obama.[August 26, 2012] Say what you will about Matthew’s aggressive persona, it is a sad thing when the RNC chairman can’t fire back at a baseless accusation of racism.
 In fact, it was a sign of weakness, and that weakness stems from conservative acceptance of multicultural dogma.

 “I’m not racist” can’t be the best response the GOP can come up with.

+A key tenet of multicultural dogma is that Republicans have something to apologize for when it comes to race.
 Evidently, RNC Co-Chairman Sharon Day believes this dogma.
 In addition to her Kwanzaa comment about America’s “great diversity,” her website says that “she has made opening the doors of our party to women and minorities a priority.”

 It seems that the GOP’s highest level of leadership is halfway buying into the Leftist narrative on race.

 The masochistic drivel coming from the highest levels of the GOP is a warning sign—if not a death rattle.
 The GOP leadership simply cannot be trusted to walk the line between messaging and pandering.
 The treasonous Executive Amnesty cave-in just proved that.